bxjthu/CompLing/slides/1/source.md

 1) Read the algorithm in [the picture](https://bxjthu.github.io/CompLing/docs/images/algorithm_quit_job.jpeg) carefully, which is supposed to help when one wants to know whether he should quit his job.
 Is the algorithm properly designed?

-2) Design an algorithm likewise, which can detect whether a sentence in English uses the passive voice (_e.g.
+2) Design an algorithm likewise, which can identify sentences in English that use the passive voice (_e.g.
 The book has been returned_).
 ---
 .left-column-2[
 ##Algorithms